teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 * Bourdieu, Pierre.
 1983.
 The Field of Cultural Production, Or: The Economic World Reversed.
 Poetics 12: 311-356.
 * Hanks, William F. 2005.
 Pierre Bordieu and the Practices of Language.
 Annual Review of Anthropology 34:67-83.
 (Especially section on "Habitus" and “Field”)

-We will be visiting the Anthropology Library near the end of class.
+We will be visiting the Anthropology Library at the end of class.
 Anthropology Librarian Celia Emmelhainz will give us a presentation on how to use library resources effectively.

 **PAPER 2 ASSIGNED**